X-Ryl669/haraka-alias-forward/README.md

 }
 ```

-### accept_when_match
-Indicates if plugin will accept the inbound email when it found a valid entry in the alias config.
-If set to false, you need to use other `rcpt_to` hooks/plugins to accept the email, if it's the last rcpt_to hook, a failure will be reported to sender.

-### discard_income_mail
-Whether should the plugin mark the incoming email as discard.
-If set to true, then use in conjunction with `queue/discard` plugin to discard email

 ### alias
 Forward configuration for hosts.
 It may contain multiple name - value pairs.
 Each **key** is the domain part of the recipient, and **value** is an array of forward rules under that domain.